-Speech/Language Diagnostic Services- Children and adults suspected of having communication disorders (i.e., articulation, voice, fluency, apraxia, aphasia, cognitive-communication, and verbal and written language) are seen in order to evaluate their speech and language behavior.
+Speech/Language Diagnostic Services- Children and adults suspected of having communication disorders (i.e., articulation, voice, fluency, apraxia, aphasia, cognitive-communication, and verbal and written language) are seen at the University Speech-Language-Hearing Clinic: A United Way agency (USLHC) in order to evaluate their speech and language behavior.

 Please click here for the general child case history form.

 For the general adult case history form, click here.